 Scrolling Smart Capture

-Additionally, you can continue taking screenshots after the first one, by using Samsung’s Smart Capture technology.
+Additionally, you can continue taking screenshots after the first one, by using Samsung’s Smart Capture.
 This shows more information on the bottom of the screen after a screenshot.
-The first one is “capture more+” which instantly takes another screenshot.
+The first one is to “capture more+” which instantly takes another screenshot.
 When you tap it will automatically scroll down, then take the second screenshot.
-Which is helpful for saving an entire webpage, emails, or recipes off the internet.
+This is helpful for saving an entire webpage, emails, or recipes off the internet.

 Every time you tap capture more it’ll take another one until you tell the Galaxy S9 to stop.
 It’s an extremely helpful feature, but it does slow you down and prevent you from taking multiple screenshots quickly.
 You can also tap “crop” to adjust these longer than usual images.